 ESG topics are reported on at each board meeting, which take place approximately every two months.
-The most significant ESG performance indicators reported to the Board of Directors include accidents involving our employees or subcontractors, burst pipes, gas losses, absences due to sickness and employee training.
+The most significant ESG performance indicators reported to the Board of Directors include accidents involving our employees and subcontractors, burst pipes, gas losses, sickness-related absences and employee training.

-The Group's senior decision-maker on ESG issues is our CEO, Mika Paloranta.
-In addition, member of the Executive Team, Maria Elojärvi, is responsible for ESG matters together with our Chief Financial Officer Karoliina Liimatainen.
+The Group's senior decision-maker on ESG issues is our CEO, Anni Sarvaranta (Mika Paloranta during 2023).
+In addition, member of the Executive Team, Maria Elojärvi, is responsible for ESG matters together with our CFO Karoliina Liimatainen.